jgroeneveld/trial/README.md

 # Trial

 A simple assertion library for go.
+Also see [schema](https://github.com/jgroeneveld/schema) for easier JSON Schema testing.

 ## Motivation